ipa320/RosTooling.github.io/docu/rossdl.md

 Where the first argument is the relative path to the .ros2 model file that contains the description of the ROS 2 node.

-For the previously shown example the content of the file is:
+For the previously shown example, the content of the file is:
 ```
 basic_template:
   artifacts: